 Write a biography.

-Link 3: know how Andy Warhol used colour to highlight different aspects of a fact and create ‘pop art’.
+Link 3: know how Andy Warhol used colour to highlight different aspects of an image and create ‘pop art’.

-Long-term memory quizzes, games and revision: names of the primary and secondary colours/ Piet Mondrian/ how to hold a paint brush/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird.
+Flashback 4, Long-term memory quizzes, games and revision: names of the primary and secondary colours/ Piet Mondrian/ how to hold a paint brush/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird.

 Revise how an artist can use repeating lines to create an optical effect for the viewer.